 Family is also a great source.
 Call your family members and let them know about your situation.
 Let them know to pass your information to anyone who they know would be hiring.

 You can also contact your Professors, as they will be having contacts with industry research group.
 They can advise you and also give you valuable reference.

 Other sources could be your previous employers.
 Make a list of all the on-campus jobs you have done so far.
 Meet them and let them know about your availability.
 Ask them if they know of anyone is other sectors.
 They could be a great reference.

-Apart from all this we have a very strong channel which is Indian based consulting firms.
+Apart from all this we have a very strong channel which is consulting firms.
 When none of the channels works, this channel is proven to work.
 This system had been there for few years and certainly works.

-What I did was, early on I started networking with my friends and asking them about Indian companies, there expertise and experience.
+What I did was, early on I started networking with my friends and asking them about consulting companies, there expertise and experience.
 Based on there feedback, I started thinking about the area I would like to enter the Job market.
 Once I was approaching towards my graduation, I started calling these employers and meeting them personally.

 I would suggest you start talking to friends, search online for established employers.
 Make a list of packages they are offering.

 ∑ Post your resume in small sites or region specific site so you understand out from rest of the crowd ∑ Non IT employers (chemical, mechinal) are less in number, less opportunities Ė unless I am exceptional I canít think of making a comfortable career so I found two hottest skills that are currently in the market and started getting training Ė Once I was comfortable with those skills Ė I started becoming comfortable to change my career Ė Now I feel I did the right thing by making the move to IT